Retirement Program FAQ

 28. If I die before retirement, what happens to the funds in my account?

 If you are married and die before you retire, in most cases, your surviving spouse will have the option of collecting a monthly benefit or receiving a lump sum payment of your contributions.
 If you are single, the person you designated on your retirement beneficiary form would be eligible to receive a lump sum payment of your contributions.
-However, you may want to consider designating an “Option D” beneficiary which would allow you to provide a lifetime benefit for a child, parent, sibling, or former spouse who has not remarried, in the event that you die prior to retirement.
+However, you may want to consider designating an “Option D” beneficiary that would allow you to provide a lifetime benefit for a child, parent, sibling, or former spouse who has not remarried, in the event that you die prior to retirement.
 Please contact the retirement office for more information.

 29. Where can I get more information about the retirement plan at Massport?